Truck driver charged with 7 homicides in motorcycle crash

 A man who answered the phone at the home of Zhukovskyy’s family and would identify himself only as his brother-in-law said Monday that the family is in shock and feeling the same pain as everyone else but couldn’t say whether the driver was right or wrong.

-Since the accident, the brother-in-law said, Zhukovskyy had remained in his room, not eaten and talked to no one.
+Since the accident, the brother-in-law, said Zhukovskyy had remained in his room, hadn’t eaten and talked to no one.

 The victims were members or supporters of the Marine JarHeads, a New England motorcycle club that includes Marines and their spouses, and ranged in age from 42 to 62.